JetBrains/teamcity-documentation/topics/working-with-build-results.md

 ## Code Inspection Results

-If configured, the results of the [Code Inspection](code-inspection.md) build step are shown on the __Code Inspection__ tab.
+If configured, the results of a [Code Inspection](configuring-test-reports-and-code-coverage.md#Code+Inspection+in+TeamCity) build step are shown on the __Code Inspection__ tab.
 Use the left pane to navigate through the inspection results; the filtered inspections are shown in the right pane.
 * Switch from the __Total__ to __Errors__ option, if you're not interested in warnings.
 * Use the scope filter to limit the view to the specific directories.
 This makes it easier for developers to manage specific code of interest.
 * Use the inspections tree view under the scope filter to display results by specific inspection.